bluemelodia/Collection-of-Pokes/my-pokemon/README.md

 You can override the default id generator with a method called genId in your InMemoryDbService.
 Your method receives the new item’s collection and collection name.
 It should return the generated id.
 If your generator returns null|undefined, the service uses the default generator.

+## switchMap

+With the switchMap operator, every qualifying key event can trigger an HttpClient.get() method call.
+Even with a 300ms pause between requests, you could have multiple HTTP requests in flight and they may not return in the order sent.

+switchMap() preserves the original request order while returning only the observable from the most recent HTTP method call.
+Results from prior calls are canceled and discarded.

+Note that canceling a previous searchPokemons() Observable doesn't actually abort a pending HTTP request.
+Unwanted results are simply discarded before they reach your application code.

 __________________________________________________________________________

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.